 Because the MBA curriculum relies heavily on class discussion, program directors want to bring diverse perspectives into the classroom so that everyone can learn from each other.

-As well as connecting with your peers during group work and class discussions, MBA programs are well-equipped to put you in touch with would-be employers through careers services.
-You'll also be able to tap into a network of fellow alumni who can help you – and be helped by you in turn.
+As well as connecting with your peers during group work and class discussions, MBA programs are well-equipped to put you in touch with would-be employers through business school careers services.
+You'll also be able to tap into a network of fellow business school alumni who can help you – and be helped by you in turn.

-While the broad network offered by your business school is one of the most important benefits you'll get from an MBA, going to business school isn't the only way to build new professional connections.
+While the broad network offered by your business school is one of the most important benefits you'll get from an MBA, graduate business education isn't the only way to build new professional connections.

-Despite the broad range of benefits an MBA can offer, it's not the right fit for everyone – and there are other options out there.
+Despite the broad range of benefits MBA degrees can offer, it's not the right fit for everyone – and there are other business education options out there.

-If you’re a recent bachelor’s graduate who wants to step into the business world, an MBA might not be the best fit.
+If you recently completed your undergraduate degree and want to step into the business world, an MBA might not be the best fit.
 Many MBA programs require you to have at least two years' work experience, for example.

-There are other graduate business education options you could consider a pre-experience Master in Management (MiM).
+There are other graduate business education options you could consider instead, such as a pre-experience Master in Management (MiM).
 MiM programs are usually one year in length, and equip early-career students with the knowledge they need to get a head start on their chosen career path.

 If you want to dive deep into one particular area of business, you could also consider a specialized program such as a Master in Finance, Master in Marketing, or Master in Business Analytics.

-But for more technical careers, recent bachelor's graduates, and experienced leaders, other business school programs will offer a better return on investment and place you where you need to be in the job market.
+But for more technical careers, recent bachelor's graduates, and experienced leaders, other graduate business degree options will offer a better return on investment and place you where you need to be in the job market.